masuday/Blupf90TutorialStandard/renum_pedigree.md

  ID015  ID011  ID010
 ~~~~~

 The animal ID shares in both raw data and raw pedigree files.
 A raw pedigree with the following format is allowed for RENUMF90.

 - It contains at least 3 columns, animal ID, sire ID, and dam ID, separated with 1 or more spaces.
 A tab is not allowed.
 - Each ID can place any position.
 For example, animal ID can be in column 4.
 - An unknown or missing parent must be `0`.
 Other expressions (like `00` or `00000` or `NA`) are not allowed as missing, and they will be recognized as real animals.
 - You can also put the date of birth (year of birth) as an additional column.
 The information should be an integer value.
-- Animals don't have to be ordered either chronologically nor alphabetically.
+- Animals do not have to be ordered either chronologically nor alphabetically.
 Any random order is allowed.
 - Although an animal appears in the sire or dam column, it is not necessarily in the animal column.
 Such an animal is assumed to have unknown parents (both sire and dam unknown).